Sys-KU/DeepPlan/README.md

 For all shell scripts, we should setup `PLAN_REPO` variable which represents plans repository.
 We provided experiments scripts for figure #10, #12, #13, and #14.
 Run the script in the `$DEEPPLAN_HOME/scripts/fig#/run.sh` directory and the result will be logged in the same directory.
-If the Matplotlib library was installed in you machine, the graph will be drawn in `fig#.pdf`.
+If the Matplotlib library was installed in your machine, the graph will be drawn in `fig#.pdf`.

 ### 5.1 Figure 10: Performance comparison of DeepPlan and previous studies